-To use Performance Advisor, set up your device with the application you want to pr ofile.
-Note A list of the recommended devices that support Arm Mobile Studio is available from m https:/ developer.arm.com/mobile-studio/devices.
+To use Performance Advisor, set up your device with the application you want to profile.

+A list of the recommended devices that support Arm Mobile Studio is available from https:// developer.arm.com/tools-and-software/graphics-and-gaming/arm-mobile-studio/support/supported-devices.